nezaboodka/reactronic/introduction.md

   - **Cache** - a computed value having associated code block that is called on-demand to renew the value if it was marked as obsolete.

-Here is an example of operation and reaction:
+Here is an example of operation and reaction declared in TypeScript:

 ``` typescript
 class Demo extends ObservableObject {